cf-toolsuite/cf-hoover-ui/docs/SONARQUBE.md

-# VMware Tanzu Application Service > Butler
+# VMware Tanzu Application Service > Hoover UI

 ## How to check code quality with Sonarqube